KraXen72/slovak_kyria/readme.md

 - ``my_slovak_keymap.h`` patched version of the qmk slovak keymap that doesen't define one thing twice (soon to be merged into qmk)

 # helpercli.py
-a python script to automate do various manual tasks
+a python script to automate do various manual tasks that have somethign to do with [vial](https://get.vial.today)
 <details>
 <summary>genkey: generate vial customKeycodes from keymap.c</summary>